Marlins rally past Phils, open 1st 7-game series since ’67

 MOVES

-Miami optioned RHP Jordan Yamamoto and LHP Alex Vesia to the alternate training site, and the Marlins recalled recalled INF Isan Díaz and selected the contract of RHP Brett Eibner.
+Miami optioned RHP Jordan Yamamoto and LHP Alex Vesia to the alternate training site, and the Marlins recalled INF Isan Díaz and selected the contract of RHP Brett Eibner.

 TRAINER’S ROOM

-Phillies LHP José Álvarez (groin) is starting to take part in light activity, but manager Joe Girardi doesn’t expect him to pitch again in the regular season. Álvarez took a 105.3 mph line drive off the bat of Toronto’s Lourdes Gurriel Jr. on Aug.
+Phillies LHP José Álvarez (groin) is starting to take part in light activity, but Girardi doesn’t expect him to pitch again in the regular season. Álvarez took a 105.3 mph line drive off the bat of Toronto’s Lourdes Gurriel Jr. on Aug.
 20.

 Marlins: INF Jon Berti (index finger) was placed on the 10-day IL.
 Berti, batting .250 with 10 RBIs and eight steaks, was hurt while attempting a bunt in the 10th inning of Monday’s game against the Braves. … C Francisco Cervelli (concussion) was transferred to the 60-day IL, ending his season.